Roger Scruton: Education

 Scruton studied at Jesus College, Cambridge (1962–1965 and 1967–1969).

 He was a research fellow at Peterhouse, Cambridge (1969–1971).

 The Scrutons lived in a pebbledashed semi-detached house in Hammersley Lane, High Wycombe.
-Although his parents had been brought up as Christians, they regarded themselves as humanists, so home was a "religion-free zone".
+Although his parents were brought up as Christians, they regarded themselves as humanists, so home was a "religion-free zone".
 Scruton's, indeed the whole family's, relationship with his father was difficult.
 He wrote in Gentle Regrets (2005): "Friends come and go, hobbies and holidays dapple the soulscape like fleeting sunlight in a summer wind, and the hunger for affection is cut off at every point by the fear of judgement."
+However, Scruton inherited from his father a preference for local architecture, the necessity of home and settling down, and a dislike of change and modernism.
+As a teenager, Scruton was also influenced by Oswald Spengler's The Decline of the West series, particularly by its "resistance to enlightenment and belief in the necessity of culture and the fact of its decline".

-After passing his 11-plus, he attended the Royal Grammar School High Wycombe from 1954 to 1962, leaving with three A-levels, in pure and applied Mathematics, Physics, and Chemistry, which he passed with distinction.
+After passing his 11-plus, he attended the Royal Grammar School High Wycombe from 1954 to 1962, leaving with three A-levels in pure and applied Mathematics, Physics, and Chemistry, which he passed with distinction.
 The results won him an open scholarship in Natural Sciences to Jesus College, Cambridge, as well as a state scholarship.
 When he told his family he had won a place at Cambridge, his father stopped speaking to him.
-Scruton writes that he was expelled from the school shortly afterwards when, during one of Scruton's plays, the headmaster found the school stage on fire and a half-naked girl putting out the flames.
+When Scruton was caught riding on the London Underground without a ticket, he told the police his name was John Stuart Mill.
+Scruton says he was expelled from the school shortly afterwards when, during one of Scruton's plays, the headmaster found the school stage on fire and a half-naked girl putting out the flames.
+During his gap year, Scruton initially washed dishes at a Lyons corner shop on Mile End Road, then hitchhiked through Greece and Egypt to Lebanon, where he witnessed the Lebanese Civil War and learned Arabic.